 Not necessarily.
-Your broadband may still be over copper but your phone will use IP technology to make and receive phone calls over your broadband connection.
+Your broadband may still be over a copper wire but your phone will use IP technology to make and receive phone calls over your broadband connection.

 What sort of equipment will be affected?

 Many services that rely on the PSTN will be affected.
-For example, lifts, traffic lights, telemetry devices, burglar alarms, telecare alarms and pendants, dialysis machines, fax machines, payment terminals and ATMs.
+For example, traffic lights, telemetry devices, burglar alarms, telecare alarms and pendants, dialysis machines, monitoring devices, phones in lifts, fax machines, payment terminals and ATMs.